Ionospheric dynamo region: Atmospheric electric conductivity

 In the auroral regions which lie between about 15° and 20° geomagnetic co-latitude and the corresponding latitudes in the southern hemisphere, precipitating high energy particles from the magnetosphere ionize the neutral gas, in particular at heights around 110 to 120 km, and increase the electric conductivity substantially.
 During magnetospheric disturbed conditions, this conductivity enhancement becomes much larger, and the auroral regions move equatorward.
+Under low electric conductivity conditions, e.g., during night time and during winter, the dynamo region becomes too resistive, leading to the ionospheric feedback, which is responsible for higher occurrence of aurora under low sunlight.

 At heights above about 200 km, collisions between neutrals and plasma become rare so that both ions and electrons can only gyrate about the geomagnetic lines of force, or drift orthogonal to E and Bo.
 The parallel conductivity is so large that the geomagnetic lines of force become electric potential lines, and only electric fields orthogonal to Bo can exist (see magnetosphere).